-The blockchain market in China is growing at a rapid pace, and it’s worth becoming familiar with these Chinese blockchain stocks.
+The blockchain market in China is growing at a rapid pace, and it’s worth becoming familiar with the top 10 blockchain stocks in China.

 It is China’s goal to become a global leader in the industry, and President Xi Jinping praised the technology at a conference in May 2018.

 “The new generation of information technology represented by artificial intelligence (AI), quantum information, mobile communication, internet of things, and blockchain is accelerating breakthroughs in its range of applications,” he said.

 The Chinese government is also embracing blockchain as a way to strengthen its cybersecurity infrastructure.
 Analyst Kai von Carnap of the Mercator Institute for China Studies recently commented that “as of 2020, blockchain applications for government services represented more than one fourth of all blockchain applications developed in China, and many of the 400 or more policies published by national ministries as well as provincial and city governments support this development.”

 What’s more, nearly 27,500 new Chinese companies used blockchain in 2020, up 52 percent from 2018.
 The publication attributes this dramatic increase in part to Xi’s endorsement of the technology.